adityavishal/Game-Playing-Bot_MaRS.IITR/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-          WORK :
+          WORKING :

 The palm is connected with several strings in different finger which are futher connected to linear actuators .
 The strings of middle finger and index fingers are joined together and for other three also joined so we have to use only 2 linear actuators .
 It worked as if there is a change of length dx at one end then same will at other so finger moved.
 Linear actuator worked according to the code fed through arduino.

 The flex sensors which are fitted in the glove of opponent bend and its ressistance changes.
 We built the circuit in such a way that the change in resistance causes change in potential difference .
 This potential difference is measured from analog input pins .
 There are different set of range of values for each flex for stone, paper and scissors .
 We observed these values and mapped them from 0 to 90.
 These values were compared to see if we drew stone , paper or scissors . characters – a,b,c  were sent by hc 05 module signifying that the human hand drew ston,paper or scissor respectively.

-The module hc 05 connected to robot hand received those characters and actuated the linear actuators accordingly to give the appropriate response i.e for stone-paper,for scissors-stone,etc.
+The module HC-05 connected to robot hand received those characters and actuated the linear actuators accordingly to give the appropriate response i.e for stone-paper,for scissors-stone,etc.

           HINT: